exosite-labs/libexositecoap/README.md

-**NOTICE: This library is not finished, do not depend on it for anything, it will have potentially significant bugs.**
+** NOTICE: This library is not finished, while I have been running it very successfully on an embedded device for the last month without any issue, there are no tests in place and the API is not 100% stabilized.
+If you are interested in using this in production please let us know and we can talk about roadmap. **

 # libexositecoap